 Better still, you can find other things than just rowing workouts in the iFit library.
 Meditation, strength, exercise bike etc. workouts and live sessions can be found in the ever-expanding library, so if you have some dumbbells or kettlebells at home, you can make good use of them too with iFit.

-During workouts, you can adjust magnetic resistance using the slider on the right hand side of the screen.
-The stats displayed on the top of the screen, which includes stroke rate, heart rate, time elapsed etc., can be changed by tapping on them.
+During workouts, you can adjust magnetic resistance using the slider on the right-hand side of the screen.
+The stats displayed on the top of the screen, which include stroke rate, heart rate, the time elapsed etc., can be changed by tapping on them.

 Thanks to the iFit workout library and live workouts, both amateurs and pros are likely to find at least a few dozens of exercises to follow along.
 The family membership also allows more than one person to set up a profile and track progress using the single rower alone.

-If you happy to spend this much money on a rower, we can wholeheartedly recommend the Nordictrack RW900.
-It will provide a fun full body workout and improve fitness and endurance at home.
+If you are happy to spend this much money on a rower, we can wholeheartedly recommend the Nordictrack RW900.
+It will provide a fun full-body workout and improve fitness and endurance at home.

-The WaterRower is a brilliant concept, delivered almost flawlessly: it's pleasing to the eyes and the ears and work all your body in one smooth movement.
-The build quality is sublime and it is extremely convenient to both workout with and to move the rower around the house.
-Leave the Concept 2s for gyms, you want to get a WaterRower for your home.
+The WaterRower is a brilliant concept, delivered almost flawlessly: it's pleasing to the eyes and the ears and works all your body in one smooth movement.
+The build quality is sublime, and it is extremely convenient to both work out with and move the rower around the house.
+Leave the Concept 2s for gyms; you want to get a WaterRower for your home.

-Talking about Concept2: the Concept2 Model D is the gold standard pro rowers are measured against.
+Talking about Concept2: the Concept2 Model D (links to Concept2's website) is the gold standard pro rowers are measured against.
 These gym-ready rowers are renowned for their sturdiness and reliability, albeit they are geared towards pros and not recreational athletes.
-The Model D is not the most quiet rowing machine and not the most feature packed either, but in return it costs half as much as the RW900 and can also be folded up when not in use.
+The Model D is not the quietest rowing machine and not the most feature-packed either, but in return, it costs half as much as the RW900 and can also be folded up when not in use.